Architect Rebekah Milliken Black and White Headshot

 Q. Are you noticing a loss of skills in the industry, and how is it affecting your projects?

 A: While our completed projects have maintained quality, we have faced challenges related to skill shortages.
 As architects, it's our responsibility to ensure that the skills needed for the project are met.
 This includes understanding the products we specify, creating detailed designs and overseeing their execution on-site.
-Manufacturers like Wienerberger play a crucial role in providing quality materials and technical support, which can help mitigate some of these challenges.
+Manufacturers like wienerberger play a crucial role in providing quality materials and technical support, which can help mitigate some of these challenges.

 Find out more about Rebekah and her work at www.mwa-ni.co.uk.